 Log in with an unlimited number of accounts

-One of the hottest features, especially for marketing agencies.
+One of the hottest features, especially if you’re looking for a marketing agency tool.
 While Instagram itself limits you to five accounts only, in Planable, you can add as many Instagram accounts as you need and easily switch between them without entering the login information every time.

 You can include multiple Instagram pages in one common workspace or assign them to several workspaces to offer dedicated viewing rights to multiple clients or teams.